po1nt-1/xray-exporter/README.md

 time="2025-01-15T10:30:45Z" level=info msg="Server starting on :9550"
 ```

-Use `--listen` option if you'd like to change the listen address or port.
+Use the `--listen` option if you'd like to change the listen address or port.
 You can open `http://ip:9550` in your browser:

 Click the `Scrape Xray Metrics` and the exporter will expose all metrics, including Xray/V2Ray runtime and statistics data in the Prometheus metrics format, for example: